As an optometrist at Amplify EyeCare of Greater Long Beach in Bellflower, one of the most common questions Dr. Eric […]

 Length of treatment will vary on a case-by-case basis, and can range from just a few weeks to over a year.
 Also depending on the severity of the injuries, the degree of success in correcting the problem can vary as well.

 Post traumatic vision syndrome is the term used to refer to vision problems sustained following traumatic brain injuries.
 This can include a wide variety of symptoms, and while they might not be too severe at first, if not treated, these problems can become much worse over time and become harder to correct.
 Neuro optometric rehabilitation is an effective treatment option.
-If you suspect you are suffering from vision problems stemming from a traumatic brain injury, contact us to Book an Appointment .
+If you suspect you are suffering from vision problems stemming from a traumatic brain injury, you can reach out to your nearest Amplify EyeCare practice either via a call or in-person visit for an evaluation.
+Our team of eye care professionals is ready and equipped to provide you with the care you need.